Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 If you are not satisfied with our response, you may contact the competent authorities:

-- For digital content: Commissioner for Information of the Republic of Croatia
+For digital content: Information Commissioner of the Republic of Croatia

 - Web: https://pristupinfo.hr